rerdavies/pipedal/docs/Debugging.md

 *    A web application build in React, found in the react subdirectory.

+*   `pipedald`

-*    `pipedald`: a Web server, written in C++, serving a web socket, and pre-built HTML components from the React app.
+    A web server, written in C++, serving a web socket, and pre-built HTML components from the React app.
     All audio services are provided by the pipedald process.

+*   `pipedaladmind`:

-*   `pipedalshutdownd`: A service to execute operations that require root credentials on behalf of pipedald. (e.g. shutdown, reboot, and pushing configuration changes).
+    A service to execute operations that require root credentials on behalf of pipedald. (e.g. shutdown, reboot, and pushing configuration changes).

+*   `pipedalconfig`:

-*   `pipedalconfig`: A CLI utility for managing and configuring the pipedald services.
+    A CLI utility for managing and configuring the pipedald services.

+*   `pipedaltest`:

-*   `pipedaltest`: Test cases for pipedald, built using the Catch2 framework.
+    Test cases for pipedald, built using the Catch2 framework.

 You must stop the pipedald service before launching a debug instance of pipedald: